Fits in your backpackAdventure Driven

 How much does the Brussels Griffon tolerate hot weather?
 When is it too hot for a Brussels Griffon?

 The Brussels Griffon can tolerate some heat, but should not be over-exposed to hot weather.
 In general, they can live in hot weather climates, but would do best with air conditioning or at least a fan in their home, especially where they sleep.

 How much does the Brussels Griffon tolerate cold weather?
 When is it too cold for a Brussels Griffon?

 Is the Brussels Griffon a healthy dog?
-The general health of a Brussels Griffon should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Brussels Griffon should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.